steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 The alternative to an exclusionary representational system for Said would be one that is “participatory and collaborative, non-coercive, rather than imposed”, yet he recognised the extreme difficulty involved in bringing about such an alternative.[14]
 Difficult because advances in the “electronic transfer of images” is increasing media concentration in the hands of powerful, transnational conglomerates.[

 Dus: internet onder amazon, google, etc, strengthens orientalism

+Furthermore, within the field of social psychology Eun-Ju Lee applies a social identity approach (focusing on deindividuation and group polarization on the internet) and argues that the lack of social signals

 #Chapter 2: The Japanese Internet - A Digital Love Story